-Now you’re moving or renovating and you need to pack the kitchen knives.
-How do you do that to ensure they no damage occurs?
+Now you’re moving or renovating and you need to pack the kitchen knives and you want to do that in a way that avoids damage to them or to something or someone else.
 Here I cover what to do with step-by-step instructions when it comes to safely packing knives for moving including those with ceramic blades.